One-Day Races

 Specific Training Requirements

 Preparation for one-day races differs significantly from preparation for stage races.
-While in Grand Tours the ability to ride at a high level for three weeks counts, in one-day races it's about maximum performance on a single day.
+While in Three-Week Tours the ability to ride at a high level for three weeks counts, in one-day races it's about maximum performance on a single day.

 Key to Success